azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Simple Storage Service

+S3 is a regional service, buckets are defined at regional level, but console is global.

+By default, an S3 object is owned by the AWS account that uploaded it.
+So the S3 bucket owner will not implicitly have access to the objects written by another account.

+For replication: Both source and destination buckets must have versioning enabled.
+Once enabled, replication copies only newly created objects.
+To copy existing objects, use S3 sync command. if the command fails, you can rerun it without duplication.
+In a versioned bucket, sync command copies only the current version of the object.
+Once versioning is enabled, you can never reverse it, you can just suspend it.

+Logs:
+* CloudTrail logs: detailed API tracking for bucket-level and object-level operations
+* S3 Server access logs: object-level operations, detailed records of requests for audit purpose, help you learn your customer base and understand your S3 bill

+Optimize performance
+* To improve performance WITHIN datacenter, you can use ElastiCache + S3; it enables sub-millisecond latency, high throughput, lower retrieval cost from S3.
+But to get media closer to user, use Cloudfront.
+* Multi-part upload: for files > 100 MB and up to 5TB.
+* S3 Transfer Acceleration (S3TA) for files more than 1 GB; for less than 1 GB, use Cloudfront PUT/POST.
+S3TA charges only for accelerated transfers (not for failed attempts)
+* s3 byte-range fetche: parallelize GETs and transferg only the specified portion of the object
+* Cloudfront + S3: cheaper, faster and more secure than delivering directly form S3
+* You can scale read & write performance N times by using N prefixes in parallel.

+Locking:
+* S3 Object Lock: prevents objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+In two ways: retention period and legal hold.
+An object version can have both, either or neither of them.
+You can define retention period either explicitly ("Retain Until Date" parameter) or through a bucket default setting (need to specify duration).
+Different versions of an object can have different retention modes and periods.
+Legal Hold provides same protection but remains in effect until removed.
+* Vault Lock is only for Glacier and not for S3

+classes:
+* S3 storage class analysis only provides recommendations for Standard to Standard IA classes.
+* Before you transition objects from the S3 Standard or S3 Standard-IA storage classes to S3 Standard-IA or S3 One Zone-IA, you must store them at least 30 days in the S3 Standard storage class.
+However, you can transfer to other classes e.g. Deep Archive after one day being in Standard.

+Versioning
+* In a versioned bucket, DELETE operation only inserts a delete marker (the marker becomes current version).
+S3 Replication can replicate the markers.
+To automate recovery of the objects, you can transition "noncurrent versions" of objects.
+* To permanently delete versioned object, you must use DELETE Object versionId.
+Similarly, life cycle rules can expire current object versions or permanently remove noncurrent object versions.
+* S3 always returns the latest version of an object.
+* If a bucket already has files, after enabling versioning, the existing files will have version Null.

+Access control:
+* Bucket policy: cross-account access, when IAM Policy size limit is a constraint, to enforce encryption at upload, to grant public access, to enforce Multi-factor authentication.
+It provides user and account level access, and applies to all of the objects within a single bucket.
+  - To enforce encryption at upload time: create a policy that denies any S3 Put request that does not include the x-amz-server-side-encryption header ("AES256" value for S3-managed keys, "aws:kms" value for AWS KMS–managed keys)
+  - To restrict access to a specific URL use "aws:referer".
+This is preferred over IP-based restriction.
+* Access Control List: legacy.
+* IAM: It's centralized and easier to manage.
+Grants access only to users within your aws account (not account level).
+  - To grant folder-level permission to many users: create an IAM policy that grants folder-level permission (using policy variables), attach the policy to a group, then add users to the group.

+S3 Select: retrieve only subset of data using SQL
+All storage classes offer (11 9's) durability, but S3 One Zone-IA can get destroyed in case of AZ destruction.
+Latency:
+S3 Glacier Instant Retrieval: milliseconds,
+S3 Glacier Flexible Retrieval: minutes or hours,
+S3 Glacier Deep Archive: hours (and no expedited mode) Designed availability:
+99.5: One Zone IA
+99.9: Intelligent-Tiering, Standard IA, Glacier Instant 99.99: Standard, Glacier Deep Archive (hours latency), Glacier Flexible (mins or hours of la-tency) Availability SLA:
+99.9: Standard, Glacier Deep Archive
+Rest: 99%
+Min duration:
+Standard IA, One Zone IA charge for min 30 days Glacier (instant and flexible retrieval) charges for min 90 days Glacier Deep Archive charges for 180 days Intelligent-Tiering has no min duration, but monitors access pattern for at least 30 days to move objects.
+Also it charges extra.
+Transition
+Standard -> Standard IA -> Intelligent -> One Zone IA -> Glacier Instant -> Glacier Flexible -> Deep Archive
+You can NOT transition to S3 Standard.
+You can NOT transition from One Zone-IA to the Intelligent-Tiering, Standard-IA, or Glacier Instant Retrieval.

 ### Simple Queue Service

 Apps poll at their comfort.
 Good to **decouple app components**.
 At least once delivery without ordering, wheras, FIFO does exactly once delivery with ordering (To scale, use group ID).
 Provides automatic scaling at read time.
 Supports batching and buffering (SNS + SQS fan-out pattern).
 Stores message for 14 days.
 There can be multiple consumers per queue, but message can be consumed by one consumer at a time.
 SQS doesn't integrate directly with 3rd party SaaS.